AES-Outreach/Winter-2024-Coop-Interviews/README.md

 ### Goal 2

-Display the question to the user, and allow them to select between the true and false options using whichever UI elements you think are best suited.
+Instead of printing to the console, display the question to the user, and allow them to select between the true and false options using whichever UI elements you think are best suited.

 ### Goal 3